Yorivel/Dynamic-Wardrobe/docs/examples/combat.md

 | Walk into a gang hideout | **`combat heavy`** |
 | Fight starts inside | **`combat heavy`** (no double-swap) |
 | Leave the zone | **`outdoor casual`** (restored) |

+For the full combat reference, see [Combat & Danger Zones](../combat.md).
+For how combat fits into the override order, see [Priority System](../priority.md).